jamulussoftware/jamulus/src/res/homepage/manual.md

 In the audio mixer frame, a fader is shown for each connected client at the server (including yourself).
 The faders allow you to adjust the level of what you hear without affecting what others hear.
 The VU meter shows the input level at the server - that is, what you are sending.
+If you have set your Audio Channel to Stereo or Steroe Out in your Settings, you will also see a pan control.

 Using the Mute button prevents the indicated channel being heard in your local mix.
 Note that you will continue to see the level indicators moving if sound from the muted musician is reaching the server.